brentp/gargs/README.md

 Implementation
 ==============

 `gargs` will span a worker goroutine for each core requested via `-p`.
 It will attempt to read up to 1MB of output from each process into memory.
-If it reaches an EOF (the end of the output from the process), then it will write that to stdout.
-If not, it will write to a temporary file to keeps memory usage low.
+If it reaches an EOF (they end of the output from the process) within that 1MB, then it will write that to stdout.
+If not, it will write to a temporary file TODO keep memory usage low.
+The output from each process can then be sent to STDOUT with the only work being the actual copy of bytes from the temp-file to STDOUT--no waiting on the process itself.

 Each process is run via golang's [os/exec#Cmd](https://golang.org/pkg/os/exec/#Cmd) with output sent to a pipe.
 There is very little overhead for this per-call; comparing `xargs` to `gargs`: